civican/legisinfo/44-1/bills/C-49/bill_text.md

   **(1)** Before a panel is constituted for the purposes of subsection 13(2), 25(3) or 37(1), the government or Minister proposing constitution of the panel shall notify the other government or Minister of the proposal.

-> **Explanatory Note**:
-> Existing text of subsection 47(1):
-> *Existing Text*:
-> > Before a panel is constituted for the purposes of subsection 13(2), 25(3), 37(1) or 140(5), the government or Minister proposing constitution of the panel shall notify the other government or Minister of the proposal.

 ### Section 132

 Subsection 48(1) of the Act is replaced by the following:

 ### Section 48

-  **(1)** In this section, **agreement** means an agreement between the Government of Canada and the government of a province respecting resource management and revenue sharing in relation to activities respecting the exploration for or the production of petroleum, **or respecting offshore renewable energy projects**, carried out on any frontier lands.
+  **(1)** In this section, **agreement** means an agreement between the Government of Canada and the government of a province respecting resource management and revenue sharing in relation to activities respecting the exploration for or the production of petroleum, or respecting offshore renewable energy projects, carried out on any frontier lands.

-> **Explanatory Note**:
-> Existing text of subsection 48(1):
-> *Existing Text*:
-> > In this section, **agreement** means an agreement between the Government of Canada and the government of a province respecting resource management and revenue sharing in relation to activities respecting the exploration for or the production of petroleum carried out on any frontier lands.

 ### Section 133

 The heading "Petroleum Resources" before section 49 of the Act is replaced by the following:

-## Petroleum **and Offshore Renewable Energy** Resources
+## Petroleum and Offshore Renewable Energy Resources

-> **Explanatory Note**:
-> Existing text of the heading:
-> *Existing Text*:

 ### Section 134